wollmannbruno/blog/content/posts/2019/back-to-basics-network-troubleshooting/index.md

 ## Divide and Conquer

-In this Network Operations post, I discussed the importance of network visibility tools.
+In the [Network Operations]({{< relref "back-to-basics-network-operations" >}}) post, I discussed the importance of network visibility tools.
 Troubleshooting problems is where these tools can shine.
 If network visibility had been built in from day one, the tools might have already captured the symptoms, allowing for immediate analysis.
 If not, collecting and analyzing evidence may have to wait until the problem occurs again.
 Waiting for tools to be installed and configured can extend problem resolution for intermittent issues.

 Looking at the figures below, it should be clear that having multiple observation points in the network makes it easier to pinpoint the problem. *Figure 1* has a single observation point.
 Depending on the symptoms, it may be hard to tell if the problem is to the right or to the left of this point. *Figure 2* displays two observation points.
 Depending on the symptoms, it should be easier to tell if the problem is to the right of both points, to the left of both points, or somewhere in between.
 Adding more observation points shrinks the search area more quickly.